Sledmine/lua-blam/README.md

 ## What is lua-blam?
-Is a Lua library/module for scripting that allows you to handle Halo Custom Edition memory as objects in your script, it also includes some features as API extension and unification between Chimera and SAPP.
+Is a Lua library/module for scripting that allows you to handle Halo Custom Edition memory as objects (tables) in your script, it also includes some features as API extension and unification between Chimera and SAPP.

 ## What is intended for?